 |IVB||Any T Any N M1 Any PSA Any GG|

-What is the Treatment of Hormone Sensitive Prostate Cancer?
+Treatment of Hormone Sensitive Prostate Cancer

 The prostate cancer treatment depends on patient’s performance status, life expectancy, comorbidities, stage of the disease, along with other factors.
 For hormone naive disease, the treatment decision is taken based on the risk of the disease.

 Very Low to Low-Risk Disease